 Metrics for championing and enhancing your team’s success

 Peter Drucker said it best: “If you can’t measure it, you can’t improve it.”
-The same goes for your conversational support strategy.
+The same goes for your customer support strategy.
 While there are infinite metrics you could track and tweaks you can make, it’s important to identify what business outcomes you’re trying to solve for, up front.
 That will help you ensure you’re making and measuring the most impactful wins for your team.
 Here are our tips:

 Set meaningful metrics that move the needle

-With the Conversational Support Funnel, you’ll be able to achieve high levels of efficiency and an enjoyable, personalized customer experience.
+With the Support Funnel, you’ll be able to achieve high levels of efficiency and an enjoyable, personalized customer experience.
 This leaves your team with more time to focus on high-value conversations, like stopping customers from churning, helping VIP customers achieve success with your product, and solving deep technical issues.
 In short, you’ll have more time to focus on proactively growing the business’s bottom line.

 “Rather than solely focusing on costs, it pays to target business outcomes that help you move from a ‘cost center’ to a value driver”